uhray/crud-mongoose/README.md

 *Options*

   - `findOneAndUpdate` (Default=`false`) - We used to use `findOneAndUpdate`, but decided to do a `find` then update because updates do not use mongoose validators.
 Unfortunately, this does not allow you to apply MongoDB updates like $push, $pull, etc. So, if you need to use other update methods, you can set this to true.
 Just remember this will not obey the Mongoose validation.
+Additionally, you may need this if you're trying to update a Mixed mongoose object because Mixed objects cannot be updated with the `object.set` function.

 *Example* - An example so you can update a user with a `PUT` on `/api/users/<id>`: